-Contrary to what some traders believe, yes you are allowed to short sell penny stocks.
-This tends to surprise and confuse people mainly because investopedia.com have stated in the past it was illegal, obviously this has been proven incorrect by Tim Sykes.
-Learning how shorting works makes you a more diverse and flexible trader because you can make money in any market environment like Investors Underground.
-So this gives a person the unique ability to make profits on the way up or on the way down.
-Statistically the odds should be in your favor since every pump and dump will inevitably drop 95%, following the promotion.
-The hardest part is waiting for the price to collapse and locating shares before this crash happens.
+Contrary to what some people believe, you are allowed to short sell penny stocks but there are restrictions.
+This tends to surprise people because investopedia.com stated in the past it was illegal.
+Obviously, this has been proven false by infamous short seller Tim Sykes, who has made millions exploiting this method.
+Learning how shorting works makes you a more diverse trader because you can make money in any market environment.
+This gives a person the unique ability to make profits on the way up or on the way down.
+Statistically, the odds are in your favor since every pump and dump will inevitably drop 95%, following the promotion.
+The hardest part is waiting for the price to collapse and locating shares to borrow.

 There are a number of factors that should be taken into consideration while using this strategy: